udhayprakash/GoLangMaterial/03_Language_Components/05_Conditons/02_switch_case/switch_case.md

 Switch Statement
 ================
-A switch statement is a multiway branch statement.
-It provides an efficient way to transfer the execution of different parts of a code based on the value (also clled case) of the expression.
+    - switch statement is a multiway branch statement.
+    - It provides an efficient way to transfer the execution of different parts of a code based on the value (also called case) of the expression.

-Go language supports two types of switch statements:
+    - Go language supports two types of switch statements:

           1. Expression Switch
           2. Type Switch

     Expression Switch:
         - similar to switch statement in c, c++, Java languages.